deeplearning4j/deeplearning4j/about.md

 # Jobs @Skymind

 We hire from our open-source contributors.
 The best way to apply for a job building the future of deep learning with us is to join our community on [Gitter](https://gitter.im/deeplearning4j/deeplearning4j), fork us on [Github](https://github.com/deeplearning4j), find a problem to work on with us, and we'll can see if there's a fit!
-Working together is more informative than interviews, and with a little luck it's be more fun.
+Working together is more informative than interviews, and with a little luck it's also more fun. :)